mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ```

 Here, the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (3.11.0 at the time of writing) is selected.
-Moreover, to be up-to-date with recent developments, the latest long-term support (LTS) version of Java (Java 20 at the time of writing) is selected, which requires the corresponding version of the Java Development Kit (JDK), (see, e.g., https://adoptium.net/temurin/releases/).
+Additionally, the latest long-term support (LTS) version of Java (Java 20 at the time of writing) is selected, which requires the corresponding version of the Java Development Kit (JDK) (see, e.g., https://adoptium.net/temurin/releases/).

 #### 1.3.2 Build